Treatments for AERD

 Biologic medications, such as Xolair and Nucala, are administered by injection.
 These drugs are designed to inhibit specific components of the immune system that play roles in fueling inflammation.

-Aspirin desensitization, followed by daily aspirin therapy, is the most effective known treatment for AERD (Samter's Triad).
-Studies have found that about 87% of AERD patients who get desensitized and maintain daily aspirin therapy have improvement in their symptoms and are able to reduce their use of steroids and other medications.
+Aspirin desensitization, followed by daily aspirin therapy, is the most effective known treatment for AERD.
+Studies have found that the majority of AERD patients who get desensitized and maintain daily aspirin therapy have improvement in their symptoms and are able to reduce their use of steroids and other medications.
 Aspirin therapy has been shown to reduce polyp growth and the need for additional sinus surgeries.

 Unfortunately, not every medication will work for every person.
 Even if a medication works well, you may experience side effects and need to find alternatives.